UnacceptableBehaviour/algorithms/README.tex.md

 ## AIM:

 Create an algorithms reference, and aide-memoire

+In the mean time here are two great resources:
+Big O Cheat Sheet:
+Open data structures:

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## Intoduction to algorithms MIT - part 1 / 3: